marnoux/stunning-dollop/README.md

-### Crime is terribly revealing.
-Try and vary your methods as you will, your tastes, your habits, your attitude of mind, and your soul is revealed by your actions.
+### If the sight of the blue skies fills you with joy, if the simplest things of nature have a message that you understand, rejoice, for your soul is alive.